 Additional features include:

-App wins “Award of Distinction"
+2020 “Award of Distinction"

-“Vaccines on the Go” mobile App was selected among 6,000 entries as an “Award of Distinction” winner in the annual Academy of Interactive and Visual Arts in spring 2020, during the 26th Annual Communicator Awards.
+The Vaccines on the Go mobile app was selected among 6,000 entries as an “Award of Distinction” winner by the Academy of Interactive and Visual Arts in spring 2020, during the 26th Annual Communicator Awards.
 The Award of Distinction is bestowed on those whose projects “exceed industry standards in quality and achievement.”